Health equity: Ethnic and racial disparities

-A June 2017 review sponsored by the European commission as part of a larger project to identify and diminish health inequities, found that LGB are at higher risk of some cancers and that LGBTI were at higher risk of mental illness, and that these risks were not adequately addressed.
-The causes of health inequities were, according to the review, "i) cultural and social norms that preference and prioritise heterosexuality; ii) minority stress associated with sexual orientation, gender identity and sex characteristics; iii) victimisation; iv) discrimination (individual and institutional), and; v) stigma."

 Sex and gender in healthcare equity

+Gender and sex are both components of health disparity.

 Sex and gender in medicine

 Both gender and sex are significant factors that influence health.
 Sex is characterized by female and male biological differences in regards to gene expression, hormonal concentration, and anatomical characteristics.
 Gender is an expression of behavior and lifestyle choices.
-Both sex and gender inform each other, and it is important to note that differences between the two genders influence disease manifestation and associated healthcare approaches.
+Both sex and gender inform each other, and differences between genders influence disease manifestation and associated healthcare approaches.
 Understanding how the interaction of sex and gender contributes to disparity in the context of health allows providers to ensure quality outcomes for patients.
 This interaction is complicated by the difficulty of distinguishing between sex and gender given their intertwined nature; sex modifies gender, and gender can modify sex, thereby impacting health.
-Sex and gender can both be considered sources of health disparity; both contribute to men and women's susceptibility to various health conditions, including cardiovascular disease and autoimmune disorders.
+Sex and gender can both be considered sources of health disparity; both contribute to susceptibility to various health conditions, including cardiovascular disease and autoimmune disorders.
+Historically, research on medicine and treatment have surrounded around the men and the male body.
+The gaps in research on the female body and treatment approaches have resulted in less effective care for women.
+Unfortunately, this results in under and misdiagnosed diseases for women.

-Health disparities in the male population
+Gender disparities in life expectancy

-Gender and sex are both components of health disparity in the male population.
-In non-Western regions, males tend to have a health advantage over women due to gender discrimination, evidenced by infanticide, early marriage, and domestic abuse for females.
 In most regions of the world, the mortality rate is higher for adult men than for adult women; for example, adult men develop fatal illnesses with more frequency than females.
+The list of countries by life expectancy shows the sex gap in life expectancy.
 The leading causes of the higher male death rate are accidents, injuries, violence, and cardiovascular diseases.
-In a number of countries, males also face a heightened risk of mortality as a result of behavior and greater propensity for violence.
+In most regions of the world, violence and traffic-related injuries account for the majority of mortality of adolescent males.
+Women in the United States tend to live longer than men.
 Physicians tend to offer invasive procedures to male patients more often than to female patients.

+The 2012 World Development Report (WDR) noted that women in developing nations experience greater mortality rates than men in developing nations.

+Other gender disparities in health

+Male disadvantage

-Furthermore, men are more likely to smoke than women and experience smoking-related health complications later in life as a result; this trend is also observed in regard to other substances, such as marijuana, in Jamaica, where the rate of use is 2–3 times more for men than women.
-Men are also more likely to have severe chronic conditions and a lower life expectancy than women in the United States.
+Men are more likely to smoke than women and experience smoking-related health complications later in life as a result; this trend is also observed in regard to other substances, such as marijuana, in Jamaica, where the rate of use is 2–3 times more for men than women.
+Men are also more likely to have severe chronic conditions.